hai-vr/documentation/docs/products/xyvr/privacy.md

 - We store your address book in `%APPDATA%/XYVR/individuals.json`
 - We store non-login API requests and responses in `%APPDATA%/XYVR/response-collection.jsonl`

-HTTP requests:
+HTTP requests and live updates:
 - Requests to the VRChat API are done using the url `https://api.vrchat.cloud/api/1` at the rate of one request per second on average.
-- Requests to the Resonite API are done using the url `https://api.resonite.com/` (**requests are currently unmetered, this needs to be fixed**).
+- Requests to the Resonite API are done using the url `https://api.resonite.com/` at the rate of two requests per second on average, and communication with the SignalR protocol for live updates (https://wiki.resonite.com/API#SignalR).
 - **There are no requests to any other external services.**
   - There is no telemetry, analytics, or tracking of any kind.